YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 You also need use -updateresync to replace your existing replication instance files if a YottaDB version upgrade changes the instance file format.

-Note that :code``-updateresync`` works even when the replication instance file of the originating instance differs in endianness.
+Note that ``-updateresync`` works even when the replication instance file of the originating instance differs in endianness.

 For information on the procedures that use -updateresync, refer to :ref:`setup-new-repl-inst-orig-ab-pq-ap`, :ref:`replace-repl-inst-file-repl-ab-pq`, :ref:`replace-repl-inst-file-repl-ap`, and :ref:`setup-new-repl-inst-orig-ap`.